jibin94/flutter_retrofit/README.md

 ## Plugins used

-`dio` : Used as the HTTP client for making network requests.
+`dio` : Used as the HTTP client for making network requests.<br/>
 `retrofit` : Simplifies the process of defining API endpoints using annotations.
-It generates the necessary code for making HTTP requests using `retrofit_generator` and `build_runner`.
+It generates the necessary code for making HTTP requests using `retrofit_generator` and `build_runner`.<br/>
 `json_annotation` and `json_serializable` work together to generate the code for serializing and deserializing JSON data to and from Dart objects.
 `get_it` is used for dependency injection, allowing you to manage your dependencies efficiently and make your code more modular and testable.